The Science of Periodical Cicadas

 Cicada Appearance

-The Brood X cicadas aren’t as big as I expected them to be.
-They are only approximately 2- 2.5 inches long.
+Periodical cicadas aren’t as large as I thought they’d be: they are only approximately 2- 2.5 inches long.

 The cicadas are often very pale right after molting.